ekardian/dryncs/README.md

 Change the config file `mdialog_conf` for `dryncs`

 ## Example
-For test and practice you can populate dirs and files with `populate-dirs-files` and `populate-dirs-files-ns2` Note. this script rewrite all the dirs and files with the same name.
+For test and practice you can populate dirs and files with this scripts in the same repository `populate-dirs-files` - `populate-dirs-files-ns2`, and rename files with serialized names and dump to a plain text file with this scripts [add-numbers-bejore-extension.sh](https://github.com/ekardian/scripts-in-bash/blob/main/scripts/add-numbers-before-extension.sh) and [add-numbers-before-filename.sh](https://github.com/ekardian/scripts-in-bash/blob/main/scripts/add-numbers-before-filename.sh)
+Note. this script rewrite all the dirs and files with the same name.
 ````
 $ chmod a+rx populate-dirs-files populate-dirs-files-ns2